techGuyMh/Prj0002-Php-Custom-MVC-Project-1/README.md

    If your project is inside a folder set '/folderName/' Else set it '/' if it is not inside a folder

+4. When creating controller , keep the controller and view name as Controller : somethingController
+        View:   something

+    If you use plural
+        Controller: somethingsController
+        View:   somethings